Elkhiouty/automated_entry_system/README.md

 <br>

 ## 3- Attendance Tracking
-#### we have an online websiteand database so we store when everone enter and leave
+#### We have an online website and database, so we store when everyone enters and leave
 <br>

 ## 4- Anti-cheating system
 #### We record the face and eyes of the person,
-#### if we noticed a suspicious behavoir for 5 times we submit his exam imeadiately
+#### If we noticed suspicious behavior, we submitted his exam immediately